usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 * invalid_command : The command is invalid or unsupported by the emulator
 * invalid_argument : The arguments for the command are not what the command expect
 * not_allowed : The operation is not allowed
+* protocol_error : The operation did not respect the protocol

 ### Success